merongivian/negasonic/README.md

 ### Cycle options

-- `:expand` for a longer duration. accepts integer values
+- `:expand` for a longer duration.
+Integer value
-- `:probability` float value between 0 and 1
+- `:probability` play or miss a note randomly.
+Float value between 0 and 1
 - `:humanize` boolean value

 ## Examples